-There are no direct car ferries from Brač to Hvar island so for this journey you have to take two car ferries and for that, you have two options (see above map).
+There are no direct car ferries from Brač to Hvar island so for this journey you have to take two car ferries and for that, you have two options (see the above map).

 2.1 The first option is to drive to Sumartin and take a car ferry from there to Makarska.

 The car ferry runs 5 times a day and takes 1 hour to cross to Makarska and runs all year round. (timetable and booking info).

 From Makarska, after you get off the ferry, drive along the coast to Drvenik (about 40 minutes drive time).
 In Drvenik, you can have a nice swim or sunbathe on its lovely pebbly beach while you wait for a ferry.
 From Drvenik, take a car ferry to Sucuraj on Hvar island.
 This car ferry runs several times a day and takes 40 minutes to cross to Hvar and runs all year round.
 It takes about 1 hour to drive from Sucuraj to Hvar town.
 For this option, the total traveling time is about 3 hours. (timetables and booking info)

-2.2 The alternative is to get back to Split by the same ferry from Supetar and from there taking another car ferry to Stari Grad on Hvar island.
+2.2 The alternative is to get back to Split by the same ferry from Supetar and from there take another car ferry to Stari Grad on Hvar island.
 There are 5 to 7 ferries a day and journey time is just under 2 hrs.
-It takes about a half-hour to drive from Stari Grad to Hvar town.
+It takes about a half-hour to drive or bus ride from Stari Grad to Hvar town.
 For this option, the total traveling time is about 3 ½ hours. (timetables and booking info @ croatiaferries.com site)

 3. Hvar to Korčula